CannyChiu/TechnicalTalentPartnerHub/README.md

 * Deloitte: Six signature traits of inclusive leaders: https://www2.deloitte.com/us/en/insights/topics/talent/six-signature-traits-of-inclusive-leadership.html
 * DMIS Model (a model assessing intercultural competencies): https://www.idrinstitute.org/dmis/
 * On the challenges of women in technology: https://www.hiremorewomenintech.com/
-* On the challenges created for the Indigenous community by the Indian Act: https://www.youtube.com/watch?v=OhBrq7Ez-rQ
 * On the Truth & Reconciliation Act (Canada): https://nctr.ca/
 * How to talk about pronouns at work: https://hbr.org/2021/09/how-to-talk-about-pronouns-at-work-a-visual-guide
 * [Designing for Ramadan 2023](https://www.gouldstudio.com/insights/designing-for-ramadan-2023): Really great read on Ramadan, the pre and post activities and how organizations can build services & products that are inclusive to this community.